-First of all, I want to say I am an environmentalist.
+First of all, I want to say I am an environmentalist (founder of EmissionsTax).
 I’ve believed in global warming since the day the concept was first explained to me.
 I thought it through, like I do every concept.
 Riding a bike for years as my only transportation, nothing bothered me more than breathing in smoke or smog.
 You will never realize how devastating car exhaust is to your lungs than when you are cruising through dense Los Angeles traffic on a bicycle.

 I’ve also heard coal is pretty dirty – Acid Rain type stuff.
 I want to make this article a pragmatic and common sense explanation as to why sequestered coal power generation is the best choice for energy production in the US, and later to explain why the stock ARLP is a great value at it’s current price.